shani-alvarez/geotechniques/README.md

 # Spatial analysis projects

-This repository contains code, maps and graphs related to my spatial analysis projects, with crime as their main research topic.
+This repository contains code, maps and graphs related to my spatial analysis projects, with crime as the main research topic.